Author type: Non-fiction

 Dan Richards

 Dan Richards is a writer & broadcaster.
 His first book, Holloway — co-authored with Robert Macfarlane & illustrated by Stanley Donwood — was published by Faber in 2013 and become a Sunday Times bestseller.
-Dan’s second, The Beechwood Airship Interviews, (HarperCollins, 2015) took a journey into the creative process, head-spaces and workplaces of some of… Read more »
+Dan’s second, The Beechwood Airship Interviews, (HarperCollins, 2015) took a journey into the creative process, head-spaces and workplaces of… Read more »

 Ulinka Rublack